UEFI: Applications

-Beyond loading an OS, UEFI can run UEFI applications, which reside as files on the EFI System Partition.
+Beyond loading an OS, UEFI can run UEFI applications, which reside as files on the EFI system partition.
 They can be executed from the UEFI Shell, by the firmware's boot manager, or by other UEFI applications.
 UEFI applications can be developed and installed independently of the original equipment manufacturers (OEMs).

-A type of UEFI application is an OS boot loader such as GRUB, rEFInd, Gummiboot, and Windows Boot Manager; which loads some OS files into memory and executes them.
+A type of UEFI application is an OS boot loader such as GRUB, rEFInd, systemd-boot, and Windows Boot Manager, which loads some OS files into memory and executes them.
 Also, an OS boot loader can provide a user interface to allow the selection of another UEFI application to run.
 Utilities like the UEFI Shell are also UEFI applications.

 Protocols

 EFI defines protocols as a set of software interfaces used for communication between two binary modules.
 All EFI drivers must provide services to others via protocols.
 The EFI Protocols are similar to the BIOS interrupt calls.

 Device drivers

 In addition to standard instruction set architecture-specific device drivers, EFI provides for a ISA-independent device driver stored in non-volatile memory as EFI byte code or EBC.
 System firmware has an interpreter for EBC images.
 In that sense, EBC is analogous to Open Firmware, the ISA-independent firmware used in PowerPC-based Apple Macintosh and Sun Microsystems SPARC computers, among others.

 Some architecture-specific (non-EFI Byte Code) EFI drivers for some device types can have interfaces for use by the OS.
 This allows the OS to rely on EFI for drivers to perform basic graphics and network functions before, and if, operating-system-specific drivers are loaded.

 In other cases, the EFI driver can be filesystem drivers that allow for booting from other types of disk volumes.
 Examples include efifs for 37 file systems (based on GRUB2 code), used by Rufus for chain-loading NTFS ESPs.